Shillelagh: History

+By the 18th century, stick fighting became increasingly associated with Irish gangs called "factions".
+Irish faction fights involved large groups engaging in melees at county fairs, weddings, funerals and other gatherings.
+Historians, such as Carolyn Conley, believe that this possibly reflected a culture of recreational violence.
+It is also argued that faction fighting had class and political overtones, as depicted in the works of William Carleton and James S. Donnelly, Jr.'s Irish Peasants: Violence & Political Unrest, 1780.
+By the early 19th century, these gangs had organised into larger regional federations, which coalesced from the old Whiteboys, into the Caravat and Shanavest factions.
+Beginning in Munster, the Caravat and Shanavest "war" erupted sporadically throughout the 19th century and caused several disturbances.

 Folklore and balladry

 Shillelaghs are sometimes referred to in a similar context in folk songs.
 In the ballad "Finnegan's Wake" occurs the phrase "Shillelagh law did all engage", signifying that a brawl has broken out; "shillelagh law" itself has been explained as meaning the accepted rule governing the usage of the weapon.

 The novelty song "It's the Same Old Shillelagh" was written by Pat White and recorded by him in 1927.
 Its subject is a young Irish-American who inherits his father's shillelagh.

-The anti-recruiting folk song "Arthur McBride", where the recruiters are struck with a shillelagh, and in the 19th-century song "Rocky Road to Dublin", in which references are made to fashioning a shillelagh ("I cut a stout blackthorn"), and using it ("shillalah") to hold a tied bag over one's shoulder, and using it as a striking weapon.
+The anti-recruiting folk song "Arthur McBride", where the recruiters are struck with a shillelagh, and in the 19th-century song "Rocky Road to Dublin", in which references are made to fashioning a shillelagh ("I cut a stout blackthorn"), and using it ("shillalah") to hold a tied bag over one's shoulder, and using it as a striking weapon ("me shillelagh I let fly").

 Charles Dibdin the younger wrote a song entitled "The Twig of Shelaly", later reprinted as "The Twig of Shillelah".

 Bing Crosby recorded a song entitled "Two Shillelagh O'Sullivan" in the 1950s.

+In T. H. White's The Once and Future King, he states that "Merry England in Pendragon's time was a little like Poor Ould Ireland in O'Connell's", with factions, including "Papist and Protestant, or Stuart and Orangeman, who would meet together with shillelaghs in their hands and murder in their hearts".